modular-component/website/docs/intro.md

 Since the actual component function is created inside the factory, React cannot infer its display name from your variable name.
 If you want to set a display name for debugging purposes, you have several ways:

-1. Simply set the `displayName` property on your generated component, like any other React component
+1. Simply set the `displayName` property on your generated component, like any other React component:
    ```tsx
    const MyComponent = ModularComponent()
     .with(...)

    MyComponent.displayName = 'MyComponent'
    ```
-2. Pass your display name as first and only parameter to the initial `ModularComponent` call
+2. Pass your display name as first and only parameter to the initial `ModularComponent` call:
    ```tsx
    const MyComponent = ModularComponent('MyComponent')
     .with(...)
    ```
-3. Call `setDisplayName` somewhere in your pipeline
+3. Call `setDisplayName` somewhere in your pipeline:
    ```tsx
    const MyComponent = ModularComponent()
     .setDisplayName('MyComponent')